SimonMossmyr/w3x-spec/doo.md

 | `int` | Y? (w3e coordinates) |

 ### Tree header and data
-The tree header and data is identical to normal doodads, including File ID `W3do`, but all Tree IDs are `BTtw`.
+The tree header and data is identical to normal doodads, including File ID `W3do`, but all Doodad IDs appear to be the same.

 ## Doodad Flags